maixnor/wu/obsidian/Principle of Proportionality.md

 - everything should stay within proportion
 	- to stay practical and efficient
 - not regulating things that don't need to be regulated

+- primary law is more broad
+- secondary law is more precise
+	- may not overstep primary law